John-Cassidy/CloudNative/NOTES.md

 This hands-on lab has shown you how to use Kubernetes Event-Driven Autoscaling (KEDA) to scale pods in a Kubernetes cluster using Minikube.
 We used KEDA to autoscale pods based on the number of messages in a Kafka topic in a Minikube Kubernetes cluster.

+### Hands-on: Deploying Microservices on Amazon EKS Fargate

+- Step 1.
+Installing or updating eksctl to interact Kubernetes Cluster on EKS
+- Step 2.
+Create an EKS Cluster with Fargate using eksctl
+- Step 3.
+Deploy Nginx microservices on EKS Cluster w/Fargate using eksctl
+- Step 4.
+Create an ECR repository and Push Docker Image to Container Registry
+- Step 5.
+Deploy Product microservices on EKS Cluster w/Fargate using eksctl
+- Step 6.
+AWS Fargate Auto-scale Deploy Product microservices on EKS
+- Clear Resources - IMPORTANT